Durant and Cheryl ImbodenDurant & Cheryl Imboden's

 • If you have luggage, grab one of the free baggage carts in the airport.
 You can use it all the way from the baggage-claim area to the S-Bahn platform.

 Buses.
 Lufthansa buses connect the airport with Munich's main railroad station every 20 minutes during the day.
-However, they cost more and are less convenient than the train..
+However, they cost more and are less convenient than the train.

 Taxis.
 A cab ride into central Munich takes about 35 minutes (or longer in rush hour) and can easily cost 60 euros, depending on your destination.

 Rental cars.
 Follow the "Mietwagen" signs to the car-rental area.
-MUC has the best rental facilities that I've seen in a major airport: You just complete your paperwork at the rental counter, then step through the adjacent doorway to get your car.
+MUC has the best rental facilities that we've seen in a major airport: You just complete your paperwork at the rental counter, then step through the adjacent doorway to get your car.
 There's no need to take a shuttle bus or wait for a car to be delivered.

 Car rental tips:

-• Our partner, Auto Europe, can save you money on car rentals with its "lowest-price guarantee."
+• Our partner, Auto Europe, often can save you money on car rentals with its "lowest-price guarantee."
 Click here for information and rates.

 • Germany is Europe's cheapest country for car rentals, so--if you're renting a car--you may be able to cut your vacation costs by flying into Munich instead of arriving in neighboring countries such as Austria and Italy.